phonexicum/phonexicum.github.io/infosec/wifi.md

 - [***KRACK attack***](https://www.krackattacks.com/)

-    Error in protocol results in possibility to MITM traffic for a lot of devices (idea is based on dropping IV vector of cryptography algorithm, for some devices (e.g. Androids) even the whole key are dropped to zero values)
+    Error in protocol results in a possibility to MITM traffic for a lot of devices (idea is based on dropping IV vector of cryptography algorithm, for some devices (e.g. Androids) even the whole key are dropped to zero values)

 <br>

 ---

-# Practice (Offensive)
+# Practice (Offensive) (wardriving)

 There is a guy [090h](https://twitter.com/090h) who is a good specialist at practical wifi cracking (practical part of this webpage in many ways is based on my study of his work) <br>
 His [github account](https://github.com/0x90) has a lot of practically interesting repos.
 Among their number: <br>